BigPolarBear1/factorization_v3/README.md

 Anyway, I'll go for a run.
 It's 31c outside today, so good day for suffering.
 I'll fix these things in the coming days.
 I can't possibly see why this wouldn't improve the default way of doing things..
 I just got to be smart about it.

-I am definitely under surveillance.
-What happened today guys, you missed me leaving my house and panicked?
-Nice diplomatic plates btw.
-This bullshit is going on for literal months now.
-What's your plan?
-Starting to piss me off big time.